 The various elements of the plan and how they interact are summarized in this graphic.

 How do the strategies fit within the plan?

 Shaping UBC’s Next Century outlines 20 individual strategies, each of which has been informed by the themes and core areas.
 The strategies are grouped according to their related core area and we have been working to translate these strategies into tangible and concrete actions that will bring positive change.
 You can learn more about some of the initiatives taking place across the university by visiting Our Plan in Action.

 How can I get involved with initiatives in support of the strategic plan?

 Whether it’s sharing our stories through your networks, participating in a call for proposals, attending one of the many consultation workshops that are held across campus, or simply supporting the strategic plan of your Faculty or unit – there are many ways to engage with Shaping UBC’s Next Century.

-If you are a member of the UBC community currently involved in an initiative that supports the strategic plan, please share your story through our submission form.
+If you are a member of the UBC community currently involved in an initiative that supports the strategic plan, please email us to share your story.
 We regularly feature stories from across the university on Our Plan in Action page.